AlexT101/AlexT101/README.md

-### Hi there, I'm Alex.
+### Hey, I'm Alex!

-- Georgia Tech Computer Science Student
-- Currently learning front-end development and user interface design
+I'm a computer science student at the Georgia Institute of Technology in Atlanta, Georgia.
+I specialize in frontend development using React and Typescript.
+Having worked across the entire stack, from UI design to backend development, I'm deeply product-driven and focused on delivering the best user experience possible.

-- Check out some of my projects:
+#### Check out some of my projects:

 <div>
 <a href="https://www.alext.app" target="_blank" rel="noopener noreferrer">